2 Weeks in Belize: The Complete Travel Guide

 Where to Stay in Placencia

-The village is small and full of restaurants and hotels, all within walking distance.
-Roberts Grove Luxury Hotel is your main high-end option.
+The village is small and full of restaurants and hotels, many within walking distance.
+Turtle Inn is one of the high end resorts.
 Mid-range options include Sailfish Resort, Palma's Guesthouse, Paradise Resort, and our personal favorite, One World Rentals.
 All accommodations are within a short walking distance of the beach, if not directly on the beach.
-Restaurants serving freshly caught seafood are also abundant.
-Be sure to dine at visitor favorites including Rumfish y Vino, De Tatch, and Omar's.
-Save room for dessert and grab a tasty gelato at Tutti Frutti Gelateria.

 What to See and Do in Placencia